-Obtaining permission requires you to contact the copyright holder.
-If you know the author and publisher, you can visit the publisher's Web site and view their copyright permissions information.
-For example, visit the Prentice Hall permission's page.
+Obtaining permission requires that you contact the copyright holder.
+If you know the author and publisher, you can visit the publisher's website and view their copyright permissions information.
+For example, visit the Wiley or Pearson Education permission's page.
 In general, permission should be sought at least two months prior to using the copyrighted material.

 Obtaining permission to photocopy book chapters, journal articles, and material for library reserves, can also be sought by visiting the Copyright Clearance Center.
 Just click through the permissions online.
 In addition to the service charge, you pay a royalty fee set and paid to the copyright holder.

 If you are having difficulty identifying the owner, the University of Texas maintains a permissions website with helpful information.